dasbluehole/NOC_MAP/README.md

 it uses some mapping algorithms. see the map_noc.c file for different mapping algorithms i have tried. this code is very fast in compared to other test results i have came across.
-I kept it as to publish if i do PHd, but time didnot permit me.
+I kept it as to publish if i do PhD, but time didnot permit me.
 Hence making it public in the hope it will be helpful to others.

 The datasets are taken from several sources and modified for my own use.